turingschool/front-end-curriculum/lessons/html5-canvas-object-oriented-js.md

 ## Canvas Basics

 This section is not intended to be a full tutorial on the basics of working with Canvas.
-Rather, it will be just enough to help anyone not already familiar with the API to get by.
+Rather, just enough to help get started with the API.
 We can easily add a [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element to our HTML like so:

 ```html
 <canvas id="game" width="400" height="300"></canvas>